fatima-yar/my-fullstack-collection/README.md

 - Developed a form component in React for updating book details.
 - Utilized the `useMutation` hook in TypeScript for seamless data updates via API.

-## Stretch Goals

-- Ensured form accessibility and usability in React, complying with keyboard navigation standards.
-- Applied CSS styling to enhance the application's visual appeal and user experience.